EmptyPlasticCup/YoutubeDownloader/README.md

 You require PySimpleGui, PyTube and Pafy to run the code.
 You can also just use the exe file.
 It will sometimes save the file as a non-adio file even if you choose audio, because I can't be bothered to update the exe.

+There's also a version that runs on the terminal, if you hate pysimplegui